GASPI-Forum/GASPI-Forum.github.io/_posts/2016-7-23-june-meeting.md

 - ITWM: Make a proposal for clarification that GASPI_ERROR shall not used in equality comparison
 - ITWM: Prepare Proposal that future proposals shall include a merge
 request, such that accepting the proposal could include the merge even
 during the forum meeting.
 - ITWM: Prepare proposal to allow for merge requests that gets accepted
 outside the forum meeting by using voting technology from github.
 - T-System: Propose change of statue to allow for smaller modifications
 even in the second reading.
-- T-System: Prepare proposal for read_list_notify
+- T-System: Prepare proposal for read_list_notify.
 - T-System: Provide a non-GPL header, the pure GASPI header using the
 former script.
 - T-System: Present good example of how to use multiple queues.
 - ?: Write a prototype for a library/wrapper that demonstrates how to
 optimize bandwidth